marano/blog/_posts/2014-01-31-how-do-i-test-an-application_controller-on-a-rails-app.markdown

 published: true
 author: Mauro George
 layout: post
-title: "How do I test a application_controller on a rails app"
+title: "How do I test an application_controller on a rails app"
 date: 2014-01-31 15:16
 comments: true
 categories: